bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``memory`` Specify the memory per core used by a process.
 For programs where memory control is available, like ``samtools sort``, this limits memory usage.
 For other programs this is an estimate of usage, used by :ref:`memory-management` to avoid over-scheduling memory.
+Always specify this as the memory usage for a single core, and the pipeline handles scaling this when a process uses multiple cores.

 .. _bcbio.variation: https://github.com/chapmanb/bcbio.variation
 .. _CloudBioLinux: https://github.com/chapmanb/cloudbiolinux